Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - **People you know**
     Tell your friends, family, colleagues and classmates that you need a place to live.
 People often find an apartment this way.[^21]
 - **Your [[Hausverwaltung]]**
-    Landlords prefer people they already know.
-They might give you priority when they have an apartment for rent.
+    Landlords often give priority to people they already know.
 - **Your university**
     Universities have boards with apartment listings, and help clinics for new students.[^7] Join the waiting list for [student housing](#student-housing).